Updated Mask Guidance & COVID Protocols

 Frequent and proper handwashing will continue at all schools.
 Our protocols will continue to allow adequate access and time for washing and sanitizing hands.

 Vaccinations remain the best way to limit the spread of COVID-19.
-We encourage all eligible students, staff and family members to get vaccinated to protect themselves and our community against COVID-19.
-Vaccinations are free and available to students, staff and family members at TEC check-in day on August 13 from 8:00 a.m. to 3:00 p.m. in the Englewood Campus Commons (3800 S. Logan St.) Many other places have vaccines available in our community.
+We encourage all eligible students, staff and family members to get vaccinated and boosted to protect themselves and our community against COVID-19.
+Vaccinations are free and available to students, staff and family members.
+Many places have vaccines available in our community.
+We continue to hold vaccination events in our schools.

 Ventilation: We will continue to change our HVAC filters above and beyond what is currently required to ensure the best possible ventilation of our indoor spaces.